 Especially noted in the recent film Hidden Figures are the times when Johnson overcame and battled racism, as the only female and the only African American in the department.
 Katherine herself always says, though, it was never anything special: she just did her job and was appreciated for that, not her sex or skin colour.

-On 5 May 1961, Freedom 7 was to be launched.
-Modern technological computers were already running the numbers and everything was being prepared for the mission that would make Alan Shepard the first American in space.
+On 20 February 1962, Friendship 7 was to be launched.
+Modern technological computers were already running the numbers and everything was being prepared for the mission that would make John Glenn the first American to orbit the earth.
 The astronaut, however, was feeling uneasy.
 He made the call to NASA to speak to Katherine Johnson.
 Would she redo the calculations?, he asked.
 Because if she got it right, he knew it was right-he would feel safe to go on the mission.
 Katherine approved the computer’s calculations.
-She admits the NASA team was much more worried about Shepard never making it back to Earth.
+She admits the NASA team was much more worried about Glenn never making it back to Earth.
 If he missed the trajectory by a few degrees or tried entering at a different velocity, he would never return home.

-The mission was successful and Katherine later also checked the trajectory for the Apollo 11 and Apollo 13 missions, further proving her incredible mathematical skills.
+The mission was successful and Katherine also checked the trajectory for the Freedom 7, Apollo 11 and Apollo 13 missions, further proving her incredible mathematical skills.

 As a token from NASA, Katherine received an American flag that flew to the moon.